 Missouri’s largest city welcomes visitors and residents from the mighty Mississippi from the Gateway Arch.
 St. Louis leads in aerospace, printing/publishing, and a strong tech sector.
 And there’s beer: Anheuser-Busch still brews in its historic plant near downtown St. Louis.

 Tampa draws in with its outstanding weather, laid-back approach, and sound jobs market.
 The downtown area is seeing a construction and development boom and the city benefits from high-paying jobs and top companies, as well as trade from the Port of Tampa.

-A fast-growing business centers in America, Tucson attracts residents with its abundant sunshine and desert beauty.
+One of the fastest-growing business centers in America, Tucson attracts residents with its abundant sunshine and desert beauty.
 Its strong local culture is bolstered by its world-class food scene — UNESCO named Tucson a City of Gastronomy.
-Tucson is a significant hub in aerospace, defense and renewable energy industries and a major center point for the space industry.
+Tucson is a significant hub in aerospace, defense, and renewable energy industries and a major center point for the space industry.